 Whether you've got your heart set on a true California-style fancy McMansion or you're just crossing your fingers and hoping to get a cute little studio near a bus stop, you’ve got options.
 Take the following info into consideration before starting your search.

 Those who are home ownership-bound might be interested in the current median home value, which is $539,400, and it has risen 6.1% over the past year.
 Homes are currently listed on the market for an average of $535,000 and are closing for about $476,600.
+Thes expenses are usually what you'll focus on, but don't forget to add home insurance into the equation.
 And if renting is more your speed, you can rent a house for about $2,795/month.
 Yeah, real estate prices are no joke in California.

 But what about apartments?
 If you're looking for a place in Los Angeles, you’ll pay an average of $2,265/month.
 And if that's not enough to give your heart the flutters, check this out—people in Berkeley pay around $3,123/month, and San Francisco residents are spending about $3,442/month.

 You may want to shift your search to Sacramento, where you’ll pay about $1,292/month, or Fresno, where places go for around $990/month.
 Hopefully the choice is up to you, otherwise you could be rockin’ the ramen for your three daily squares just to cover rent.